waqarqazi/react-tik-tak-toe/README.md

 - Users can view their game statistics on the statistics screen.

-## Deployment
-The application is deployed on Vercel.
-You can access it [here](https://your-deployed-url.com).

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.

-## Contact
-For any questions or feedback, feel free to reach out to me at [your-email@example.com].